Blacklight: Fluorescent

 Manufacturers use different numbering systems for blacklight tubes.
 Philips' is becoming outdated (as of 2010), while the (German) Osram system is becoming dominant outside North America.
 The following table lists the tubes generating blue, UVA and UVB, in order of decreasing wavelength of the most intense peak.
 Approximate phosphor compositions, major manufacturer's type numbers and some uses are given as an overview of the types available.
 "Peak" position is approximated to the nearest 10 nm.
-"Width" is the measure between points on the shoulders of the peak that represent 50% intensity.
+"Width" is the measure between points on the shoulders of the peak that represent 50% intensity: the full width at half maximum (FWHM).